-Note: This page contains information about the side effects of sunscreen topical.
-Some of the dosage forms included on this document may not apply to the brand name Coppertone.
+Note: This document contains side effect information about sunscreen topical.
+Some of the dosage forms listed on this page may not apply to the brand name Coppertone.

 Applies to sunscreen topical: topical application cream, topical application gel/jelly, topical application liquid, topical application lotion, topical application oil, topical application ointment, topical application pad, topical application spray, topical application stick

-In addition to its needed effects, some unwanted effects may be caused by sunscreen topical (the active ingredient contained in Coppertone).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, sunscreen topical (the active ingredient contained in Coppertone) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur while taking sunscreen topical: